 Explanation from AV:

-My approach to teaching music of any kind is to enable and empower people to understand it as a whole, by explaining simple and basic principles, and to jump right into making music, rather than put up barriers about not knowing how to read music, understand music theory, or feel like things are too boring or stuffy.
+My approach to teaching music, songwriting, music theory, or even understanding aspects of the music business is to enable and empower people to understand it as a whole, by explaining simple and basic principles, and to jump right into making music, rather than put up barriers about not knowing how to read music, understand music theory, or feel like things are too boring or stuffy.
 For example, in every songwriting class-- no matter the level of experience, age of the students, nor ability-- I promise there will be a song-- or at least a verse and a chorus-- after 3-4 hours of time working together on it-- and so far, I have always been able to keep my promise.